keyboardio/Kaleidoscope/plugins/Kaleidoscope-Turbo/README.md

 The `Turbo` plugin provides an extra key one can place on their keymap.
-While the key is pressed or toggled, pressing other keys will generate quick repeated inputs independent of the OS key repeation mechanics.
+While the key is pressed or toggled, pressing other keys will generate quick repeated inputs independent of the OS key repetition mechanics.

 ## Using the plugin